-I doubt there’s a single case where I wouldn’t suggest that a freelance writer set up a professional website and portfolio.
+I doubt there's a single case where I wouldn't suggest that a freelance writer set up a professional website and portfolio.
 Do you have one yet?
-You can take a look at mine currently at FirstRateContent.com (it’s going to soon be moved to ProBusinessWriter.com, and fully encompass both the content and copywriting sides of my work).
-If you’d like to share your own professional site, leave a link in the comments.
+You can take a look at mine currently at ProBusinessWriter.com.
+If you'd like to share your own professional site, leave a link in the comments.

 But what if you don't have a professional website yet?
 Where do you start?
 There are a few decisions you'll have to make.
 Here are some of them to help you plan your own site:

 There's really no need to have a resume unless you're actually searching for a "job."
 As a freelancer, what you need is a portfolio, and a site that details your services.
 You can still include a lot of the same information (like past clients), but you can do so in more detail (such as case studies if you'd like).
 Your professional site and portfolio are also designed to be more dynamic... while a resume can quickly go out of date, a prospective client should be able to look at your website always knowing the information is reasonably up to date.
 The real highlight of a professional site is that you do get to include your portfolio directly to showcase some of your work.

 Should you set up your professional site as a standard website or in blog format?
 Personally, I say go with what makes you comfortable on this one.
 If you prefer setting up a static website, go for it.
 If you're more familiar with a blog platform, you can make that work too.

 One thing I really love about WordPress in particular is the fact that you can adapt it easily to do just about anything.
 You can use it as a traditional blog, or to run a static site (or even a combination of the two).
 I use it to run a combination for my PR firm's site actually, and it works really well for that.